FOSDEM/pretalx-integration/pretalx-nanoc-export/README.rst

-Pretalx extra track settings
+nanoc-export
 ==========================

-This is a plugin for `pretalx`_.
+This is a plugin for `pretalx`_. pretalx plugin for nanoc-export

 Development setup
 -----------------

 1. Make sure that you have a working `pretalx development setup`_.
-This plugin was tested against our branch of pretalx (fosdem-2025 branch).

-2. Clone this repository, eg to ``local/pretalx-track-settings``.
+2. Clone this repository, eg to ``local/pretalx-nanoc-export``.

 3. Activate the virtual environment you use for pretalx development.

 4. Run ``pip install -e .`` within this directory to register this application with pretalx's plugin registry.

+5. Run ``make`` within this directory to compile translations.

-5. Restart your local pretalx server.
+6. Restart your local pretalx server.
 This plugin should show up in the plugin list shown on startup in the console.
    You can now use the plugin from this repository for your events by enabling it in the 'plugins' tab in the settings.

 This plugin has CI set up to enforce a few code style rules.
 To check locally, you need these packages installed::